lczech/gappa/doc/md/multiplicity.md

 using the full `fasta` label.
 Hence, the pquery name in a `jplace` file might be `FUM0LCO01BV7G2;size=24;`.
 In order to use this full label for finding pqueries, set the `--keep-full-label` flag.

+### `--write-multiplicity-file`

+If set, a file listing the current multiplicities of the pqueries in the input `jplace` files is written.
+That is, no new `jplace` files are produced.
+The values in the file can then be changed as needed, and the file can be used as input to `--multiplicity-file` for actually changing the multiplicities in the `jplace` files.
+The file always uses the three columns format as explained above;
+the file is named `multiplicities.csv`, potentially prefixed by `--file-prefix`.

 ## See Also